Anti-English sentiment: United States

 Slum children in New York City drilling under anti-English placards, "Yellow kid" cartoon by Richard F. Outcault from Joseph Pulitzer's Democratic newspaper New York World, 15 March 1896.

 In the early years of the Republic, Anglophobia was particularly associated with the Jeffersonian Republicans in the 1790s, who warned that close ties with Great Britain were especially dangerous because that nation was an enemy of American Republicanism.
 By contrast, the opposing Federalist Party warned that the Jeffersonians were too sympathetic to the radicalism of the French Revolution.
 The Origins of the War of 1812 involved claimed violations against American neutrality by the United Kingdom during the Napoleonic Wars.
 The Treaty of Ghent, ratified in 1815 and ending the War of 1812, established peaceful relations for the two countries that has lasted more than two centuries, though this was stressed at times in the years following the treaty by events such as the Trent Affair of 1861 and the Fenian Raids in 1866–1871.

 In the final days of the 1888 presidential campaign, a Republican operative claiming to be a British immigrant in America named Charles F. Murchison tricked the British ambassador Lord Sackville-West into indicating Britain's support for the Democratic candidate Grover Cleveland.
-The deliberatly fabricated act forced Sackville-west to return to Britain.
+The deliberately fabricated act forced Sackville-west to return to Britain.

 The Great Rapprochement was the convergence of social and political objectives between the United Kingdom and the United States from 1895 until World War I began in 1914.
 The most notable sign of improving relations during the Great Rapprochement was Britain's actions during the Spanish–American War (started 1898).
 Initially Britain supported the Spanish Empire and its colonial rule over Cuba, since the perceived threat of American occupation and a territorial acquisition of Cuba by the United States might harm British trade and commercial interests within its own imperial possessions in the West Indies.
 However, after the United States made genuine assurances that it would grant Cuba's independence (which eventually occurred in 1902 under the terms dictated in the Platt Amendment), the British abandoned this policy and ultimately sided with the United States, unlike most other European powers who supported Spain.
 In return the US government supported Britain during the Boer War, although many Americans favoured the Boers.